First-Year Seminar

 FYS 110 A Century of Revolutions in Latin America (4 Credits)

 This first-year seminar offers a multidisciplinary study of three major revolutionary processes in Latin America’s past century.
-Through the examination of the Mexican Revolution (1910), the Cuban Revolution (1959), and Sendero Luminoso’s insurrection (1980), this course explores regional trajectories of failed modernizations, social unrest, state transformations, and post-revolutionary reconfigurations.
-Weekly meetings are centered on the discussion of bibliography and the analysis of primary sources, including documents, fiction writings, visual arts, films, music and other materials.
-As a writing intensive class, students will deliver a series of research reports and one final paper on the topic of their choice.
-Enrollment limited to 16 first-years.
+Through the examination of the Mexican Revolution (1910), the Cuban Revolution (1959) and Sendero Luminoso’s insurrection (1980), this course explores regional trajectories of failed modernizations, social unrest, state transformations and post-revolutionary reconfigurations.
+Discussion are of bibliography and the analysis of primary sources, including documents, fiction writings, visual arts, films, music and other materials.
+Restrictions: First-years only; students are limited to one first year seminar.
+Enrollment limited to 16.
 WI

 Fall, Spring, Variable